cweekiat/drone_sim/README.md

-# drone_sim
+# Multi-Drone Simulation using Ardupilot

- Multi-Drone simulation using Ardupilot
+More detailed step-by-step installation (should uou require) can be found here. https://github.com/Intelligent-Quads/iq_tutorials/tree/master

-More detailed step-by-step installation (should ou require) can be found here. https://github.com/Intelligent-Quads/iq_tutorials/tree/master
+## Installation

-## 1. Install ROS
+### 1. Install ROS

    - Do _Desktop-full Install_
    - Follow until _Step 1.7_ at the end of the page